saintgokex/electric-store-sales-dashboard/README.md

 This documentation provides an overview of the analysis conducted on an electronics store's sales data using Power BI.
 The analysis covers a dataset containing 15,000 records of orders.
 ## Key Functionality
 ### Data Cleaning and Validation:
-The dataset was checked for missing data, duplicate data and incosistent formats and the data passed the cleanliness test.
-Therefore, very little time is spent on cleaning this data.
+The dataset was checked for missing data, duplicate data and incosistent data formats were ammended - all the columns involving currencies were changed to Nigerian local currency (Naira).
 ### Best Performing Products:
 This functionality allows you to identify the top-selling products based on sales revenue and number of orders.
 Gain insights into the products that contribute most to the store's success and make data-driven decisions regarding inventory management, marketing strategies, and product promotions.